 Some rarities in the forest include glossy-black cockatoos, barking owls, red-capped robins, turquoise parrots, brown treecreepers, regent honeyeaters, grey-crowned babblers, hooded robins, diamond firetails and black-faced woodswallows.

 Mammals are harder to spot since most Australian mammals are quite small and nocturnal.
 But if you visit the Pilliga early in the morning or late in the afternoon you can spot red kangaroos, eastern grey kangaroos, red-necked wallaby, koalas or even a Pilliga mouse, or a yellow-footed antechinus.

 Pilliga is home to the typical reptiles of Australian arid zones – shingleback lizards, goannas and some cool frogs like the crucifix and water holding frogs that burrow underground to wait out the dry conditions and emerge to breed after heavy rains.

 Sculptures in the Scrub

-38 kilometers away via Newell Hwy and No 1 Break road, Sculptures in the scrub is a different kind of attraction.
+38 kilometres away via Newell Hwy and No 1 Break road, Sculptures in the scrub are a different kind of attraction.
 Here five sets of different sculptures are set in strategic locations along the top of the escarpment high above Dandry Gorge.

 The experience of Sculptures in the Scrub starts as soon as you turn off the highway onto the dirt road of bright orange sand.
 You are close enough to the Outback here to get the iconic Australian landscape of orange sand against the endless expanse of the bright blue sky.
 Of course, in Pilliga forest you also get many shades of green to brighten up the pallet even more.